Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Experiments

-\paragraph{Baselines.} We compare our method against the commonly used uncertainty measures based on the logarithmic score as of Eq.~\eqref{eq:predictive_entropy} and Eq.~\eqref{eq:semantic_entropy}.
-These include Predictive Entropy (\textit{PE}), length-normalized Predictive Entropy (\textit{LN-PE}) \citep{Malinin:21}, Semantic Entropy (\textit{SE}), length-normalized Semantic Entropy (\textit{LN-SE}), and Discrete Semantic Entropy (\textit{D-SE}) \citep{Kuhn:23, Farquhar:24}.
+\textbf{Baselines.} We compare our method, \method{}, against the commonly used uncertainty measures based on the logarithmic score as of Eq.~\eqref{eq:predictive_entropy} and Eq.~\eqref{eq:semantic_entropy} and their variants.
+These include predictive entropy (\textit{PE}), length-normalized predictive entropy (\textit{LN-PE}) \citep{Malinin:21}, semantic entropy (\textit{SE}), length-normalized semantic entropy (\textit{LN-SE}), and Discrete semantic entropy (\textit{D-SE}) \citep{Kuhn:23, Farquhar:24}.
 For a given output sequence $\By'$, the length-normalized variants consider $\bar{p}(\By' \mid \Bx, \Bw)$ instead of $p(\By' \mid \Bx, \Bw)$ to compute the uncertainty estimates.
-The discrete variant of Semantic Entropy entirely disregards the output sequence likelihood and only considers the proportion of output sequences that belong to the same semantic cluster \citep{Farquhar:24}.
+D-SE completely disregards the likelihood of the output sequence and only considers the proportion of output sequences that belong to the same semantic cluster \citep{Farquhar:24}.
+These baselines represent direct counterparts derived from alternative proper scoring rules as discussed in Sec.~\ref{sec:old_measures}.
+More importantly, they are among the most widely used uncertainty estimation methods in NLG.
+Comparing against these established methods provides a decisive proxy for the empirical performance of \method{}.